devilry/devilry-django/not_for_deploy/docs/devilry_developer.teshelpers.corebuilder.rst

 Howto
 =====
-Each class in the core has a wrapper class in :mod:`devilry_developer.testhelpers.corebuilder` that makes it easy to perform operations that we need to setup tests.
+Each class in the core has a wrapper class in :mod:`devilry.project.develop.testhelpers.corebuilder` that makes it easy to perform operations that we need to setup tests.
 We call these wrappers *builders*, and they are all prefixed with the name of their corresponding core model and suffixed with ``Builder``.

 Using the builders is very easy::

-    from devilry_developer.testhelpers.corebuilder import NodeBuilder
+    from devilry.project.develop.testhelpers.corebuilder import NodeBuilder
     duck1010builder = NodeBuilder('duckuniversity').add_subject('duck1010')
     assert(duck1010builder.subject == Subject.objects.get(short_name='duck1010'))